ff6347/gestalten-in-code/projects/sol-lewitt/index.md

-The first step were made by analyzing the studies behind the geometric shapes.
+The first step was made by analyzing the studies behind the geometric shapes in his composition.
-Observing the various works of the series, it is visible that his work method is composed with simple geometric shapes and his infinite possibilities.
+Observing the various prints of the series, it is visible that his work method is composed with simple and repeated geometric shapes and his infinite possibilities that can be created with them.

-By taking the prints we develop his work without the use of color to show the purity of the geometric forms.
+By taking the prints we develop his work without the use of color to show the purity of the geometric forms and to have a better comprehension what is behind the color.

 ![](./assets/images/dma-3.png)

 With the help of computer programs, it has been recreated some of his works to be then analyzed in its details.

 When we talk about the geometric shapes, it is visible that the origin of the forms, are always coming from the same source and repeat itself throughout the canvas.
 The space separating each repetition is always measured by the same magnitude until arriving to its ultimate point.

-###### Sol LeWitt's art served more as a concept rather than be a valuable object.
+#### Sol LeWitt's art served more as a concept rather than be a valuable object.

 ![](./assets/images/dma-1.png)